auxmoney/avro-php/README.md

 A PHP library that provides schema-based Avro data serialization and deserialization.

-It is based on the latest changes from the original Apache Avro implementation available at https://github.com/apache/avro, and it is intended as add-on to the original library.
+It is based on the latest changes from the original Apache Avro implementation available at https://github.com/apache/avro, and it is designed to be an augmented version of the original library.

 The features added by this library are:
 - Basic support for logical types